jryans/tailspin/README.md

 Reversibility
 ------------

-Tailspin is able to run in a reversible mode, where state changes are recorded so that they can be undone, compared to the non-revsersible mode this is slightly slower and uses more memory.
+Tailspin is able to run in a reversible mode, where state changes are recorded so that they can be undone, compared to the non-reversible mode this is slightly slower and uses more memory.

 In reversible mode almost all state changes can be undone.
 Some state changes such as `Object.freeze()` and `Object.seal()` are not reversible as Tailspin uses the host runtime's Javascript objects and the effect of these functions is permanent.